 Our business requires significant cash to fund capital expenditures, debt service costs and ongoing operations.
 We have historically funded our operating activities through cash flows from operating activities.
-We have funded capital requirements through cash flows from operating activities, borrowings under the credit facilities of our subsidiaries, issuances of debt securities by us and our subsidiaries and our issuances of equity securities.
-The mix of funding sources changes from period to period, but for the three months ended March 31, 2003, approximately 70% of our capital funding requirements were from cash flows from operating activities and approximately 30% was from borrowings under the credit facilities of our subsidiaries.
+We have funded capital requirements through cash flows from operating activities, borrowings under the credit facilities of our subsidiaries, issuances of debt securities and capital contributions from Charter Holdco.
+The mix of funding sources changes from period to period, but for the three months ended March 31, 2003, approximately 69% of our capital funding requirements were from cash flows from operating activities and approximately 31% was from borrowings under the credit facilities of our subsidiaries.
 We expect that our mix of sources of funds will continue to change in the future based on our overall capital needs relative to our cash flow and on the availability under the credit facilities of our subsidiaries, our access to the bond and equity markets and our ability to generate free cash flows.
 We define free cash flows as net cash flows from operating activities plus net cash flows from investing activities less cost associated with obtaining financing.

-We believe that as a result of our significant level of debt, current market conditions and recent downgrades to our debt securities, we have limited access to the debt and equity markets at this time.
-Accordingly, during 2003, we expect to fund our liquidity and capital requirements principally through cash on hand, cash flows from operating activities, and through borrowings under the credit facilities of our subsidiaries and, subject to negotiation and execution of definitive documentation, the Vulcan Inc. commitment, as discussed more fully in Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2002 Annual Report on Form 10-K. As of March 31, 2003, we held \$446 million in cash and cash equivalents and we had total potential unused availability of \$1.2 billion under the credit facilities of our subsidiaries, although the actual availability at that time was only \$652 million because of limits imposed under covenant restrictions.
+We believe that as a result of our significant level of debt, current market conditions and recent downgrades to our debt securities, we have limited access to the debt markets at this time.
+Accordingly, during 2003, we expect to fund our liquidity and capital requirements principally through cash on hand, cash flows from operating activities, and through borrowings under the credit facilities of our subsidiaries and, subject to negotiation and execution of definitive documentation, the Vulcan Inc. commitment, as discussed more fully in the section entitled "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2002 Annual Report on Form 10-K. As of March 31, 2003, we held \$414 million in cash and cash equivalents and we had total potential unused availability of \$1.2 billion under the credit facilities of our subsidiaries, although the actual availability at that time was only \$652 million because of limits imposed under covenant restrictions.
 However, continued access to these credit facilities is subject to our remaining in compliance with the applicable covenants of these credit facilities.

 As the principal amounts owing under our various debt obligations become due, sustaining our liquidity and access to capital will become more difficult over time.
-In the fourth quarter of 2003, our subsidiary, CC V Holdings, LLC, will be required to repay approximately \$66 million in principal amount of the CC V bonds.
-In 2005, \$750 million of Charter Communications Inc.'s outstanding convertible notes will mature.
+In the fourth quarter of 2003, our subsidiary, CC V Holdings, LLC ("CC V"), will be required to repay approximately \$66 million in principal amount of the CC V bonds.
 In subsequent years, substantial additional amounts will become due under our remaining obligations.
 In addition, a default under the covenants governing any of our debt instruments could result in the acceleration of our payment obligations under that debt and, under certain circumstances, in cross-defaults under our other debt obligations.